Research shows 29% of learning leaders are overwhelmed and under skilled

-The Transformation Journey marks the 15th anniversary of Towards Maturity’s industry research, using data to understand where the L&D profession is today, key progress since 2004 and what steps it needs to take for the future.
+The Transformation Journey marks the 15th anniversary of the company’s industry research, using data to understand where the L&D profession is today, key progress since 2004 and what steps it needs to take for the future.

 Through its research and analysis of 7,500 L&D leaders, and 50,000 workers and leaders in 30 sectors and 55 countries, Towards Maturity has been able to home in on both the success stories and the barriers to change.
 It found there are three big barriers to a successful learning strategy: digital disruption, cultural resistance and L&D capability.

-Sarah Lindsell, Global Chief Learning Strategist at PwC and a Towards Maturity ambassador, said the report shows that two things are particularly holding L&D back: a lack of real learning culture in organisations and resistance from managers.
+Sarah Lindsell, Global Chief Learning Strategist at PwC, said the report shows that two things are particularly holding L&D back: a lack of real learning culture in organisations and resistance from managers.
 Almost a third (29%) of L&D professionals say managers are reluctant to make time for learning.

 “These are two things people are struggling with”, says Lindsell.
 “It’s really hard when people say managers don’t create time for learning.
 The business must provide time for people to gain and practice skills in a safe environment.
 It’s also about L&D being willing and able to challenge the business and say, ‘If you want to shift the culture and get people reskilled, you have to create the environment for them to do so.’”

 The report outlines that L&D should create a learning culture internally and externally, to overcome barriers and to bring all stakeholders with them on the journey of transformation.
 To operate in today’s digital world, L&D has to ensure is has the right in-house skills to create the much-needed shift in digital maturity.
-The Towards Maturity Health Check, conducted among 700 L&D global leaders, identified the learning technology trends for 2019.
+The Learning Health Check, conducted among 700 L&D global leaders, identified the learning technology trends.
 Organisations need to stay abreast of those trends and invest wisely.

 The report shows that smart learning decisions make a real difference to business outcomes.
 For example, learning innovation is consistently delivering a minimum 9% improvement in outcomes leading to business growth, productivity, transformation and profit.
 According to these latest figures from participants, new tools, technologies and methods have led to: